What is a neuroma?

 Revision neuroma surgery recovery:

 Recovery after a second neuroma surgery is typically the same as the first surgery.
-The only exception is if an incision was made on the bottom of the foot, 1-2 weeks non weigh bearing in required, where an incision on the top of the foot allows for immediate weight bearing in a protective shoe.
+The only exception is if an incision was made on the bottom of the foot.
+You would then be 1-2 weeks non-weight bearing in required.
+An incision on the top of the foot allows for immediate weight bearing in a protective shoe.
 A protective shoe is worn for 4 weeks after surgery and then return to walking in an athletic shoe.
-Return to full normal activity occurs at 6- 8 weeks after surgery.
+Return to full normal activity occurs at 6-8 weeks after surgery.
 Discomfort and swelling can be present for up to 6 months after surgery but should slowly improve each day.

 You do not have to suffer from pain after a neuroma surgery.
 If you are experiencing pain after this procedure come in for an evaluation and treatment.